unifiedstreaming/live-demo-cmaf/README.md

 The demo consists of multiple Docker containers which are deployed using Docker Compose.

 The 2x ffmpeg containers send synchronised Video / Audio fragments (each 1 sample in duration) to Unified Origin.
-The timestamp of each fragment is set to a mulitple of the sample duration since epoch (in the relevent timescale).
+To achieve this, each encoder using its internal systemclock (UTC) as reference stamps the fragment with a decode time/offset based upon the same algorithm (UTC + Time Scale x Sample Duration).

 The default track configuration created is below, however encoding parameters can be updated within the [ffmpeg/entrypoint.py](entrypoint.py).
 - Video Track 1 - 1280x720 1000k AVC 96GOP@50FPS